Dyalog/dyalog-jupyter-kernel/README.md

 ### APL keyboard and language bar

-A zero footprint in-browser language bar, key-bindings, and character compositions is available using [a bookmarklet](https://abrudz.github.io/lb/apl).
-After installation, launch a Jupyter notebook and then click on the bookmarklet.
+You can add an APL language bar which includes key-bindings and character compositions to your browser.
+It is available [here](https://abrudz.github.io/lb/apl) in the form of a bookmark.
+After installation, launch a Jupyter notebook and then click on the bookmark.

 ## Running